mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game.
 So while structured to avoid

-EXAMPLES
+#### Narratives and aesthetics of Games driven by Home Interests

-Interview data - Fi and Ma - talk of the way they incorporate interests of trains into the game.
+- Interview data - Fi and Ma - talk of the way they incorporate interests of trains into the game.
+- Other examples, Ch and Pa, bees, Zi's comment / interaction with Pa
 <!--
 also in [erikssonUsingGameplayDesign2019;] -->